 When two of us from Frontline Church in Liverpool first went out to meet some of the sex workers on the city streets, all of our pre-conceived ideas about them were blown out of the water.
 These are regular women that we probably queue up behind in the supermarket.
 Yes, most of them have a serious drug habit that they fund through sex work, while others do it to get rent money... but they are real people with families and loved ones.

 We asked some of the women what their needs were and what we could do to help them.
 They were wary of us, as we expected, but it gave us our first taste of what life is like for them.

 We started the Streetwise project as a trial for six months.
 We took two cars out each Saturday, with about six team members in each, with flasks of hot water, serving tea, coffee and hot chocolate from the car boots.
 We also gave out sandwiches, chocolate biscuits and decided that we wanted to give out condoms too.
 Our reason for deciding to do so is that we want to be primarily a mercy ministry, followed closely by an evangelistic ministry.
 We want the girls to know that we don’t judge them and that we care about their physical as well as spiritual health.

 Learning from others

 On one night out we came into contact with a secular organisation called Armistead who had been doing mobile outreach in the same area for many years.
-They became a wonderful help and support to us, especially in those early days, giving us recommendations on how to best operate Streetwise.
+They became a wonderful help and support to us, especially in those early days.
 Based on their recommendations, we switched to only using one car each night, with a maximum of four team members at a time.
 We soon formed a very positive relationship, which is still going strong today.
 I think it’s important that churches don’t rule out working alongside secular organisations.
-We don’t have all the answers and if we want to be the best at what we do, let’s build with those who can help us!
+We don’t have all the answers.

 From trust to friendship